stadust/demonlist-guidelines/900_Miscellaneous/025_clicks.md

 ## Separately Recording Clicks

 Players may record clicks using a separate device such as a phone or other audio recorder.
 Audio recording software is also permitted; however, players are **not allowed to use Audacity** for recording clicks.
-Players that choose to do this should submit a Google Drive *folder* in the "Raw Footage" field containing both the raw footage and raw audio file.
+Players that choose to do this should submit a Google Drive *folder* in the "Raw Footage" field containing both the raw footage and the raw audio file.

 If you have any questions about recording clicks, feel free to reach out to a team member through our [Discord server](https://discord.gg/demonlist)!